 Prospectus Approval Students required to complete and defend a thesis must write and successfully defend (in an oral defense setting) a prospectus describing the nature of their proposed research, scholarship, or creative activity, their methods, and other relevant details prescribed by the student's disciplinary practices.
 Once the prospectus is written, successfully defended, and approved by the student's entire GAC, students must submit the Prospectus Approval form via Grad Rebel Gateway.
 Students must attach a written statement describing their proposed thesis topic, methodology, and approach to their form.
 The successful defense in front of the student's GAC and submission of the Prospectus Approval form with the proposal attached must be done prior to beginning work on their master's thesis.
 Regardless of defense mode, the entire GAC, including the GCR, must be in attendance and participate in the entire defense.
-The GCR must be able to participate and observe all interactions that occur during the defense.
 If technical or other problems arise and interfere with the ability to successfully conduct the presentation, discussion/deliberation, the defense meeting must be rescheduled.